LTUC/amman-dotnet-401d2/Curriculum/Class01/LAB.md

     - Main method
 	- external methods- (at least 3 non-void return types)
 		- Have different return types!
+- When running your application, it should activate the game without any direct code manipulation

 Stay within scope of this project.
 Please only use concepts and resources that we have covered so far in previous labs/lectures/assigned prework.